yashwanthredy/4103-102-OpSys-Kankanala/assignments/Test_One_Addon.md

     of temporarily suspended process and the execution continues with the newly arrived process.

 ##5.Why does figure 2.9 have two blocked states?
+To know whether a process is waiting on an event and to obtain more memory so that it can be obtained by using secondary memory .

 ##6.List four characteristics of a suspended process?
     *The process is not immediately available for execution.